EverWinter23/skynet/JOURNAL.md

 + Implemented a cli to generate the config file.
 + Started working on re-establishing connection b/w the local m/c and the SFTP server.
 + Learnt about Image Segmentation of GCP points.

+## Thursday 7th June 2018
++ Ran coala --code linter, over the project.
+Made it compatible with pep8 guidelines.
++ Completed the skynet.py module.
++ When the connection is lost - the daemon keeps on trying to re-establish conn with the SFTP server.